Tourism in Hawaii: Energy

 Hawaii has traditionally relied on fossil fuel-fired thermal power plants for its electricity generation, although it has set a statewide goal of achieving 100% of electric generation via renewable sources by 2045; as a result, the average guest uses the equivalent of 6.4 to 13 kg of oil per day, approximately 2/3 of which is consumed by rental car operation.
 For electricity alone, the average guest uses 23.9 to 33.6 kW-hr per day.

+Tourism accounts for about 60% of total energy and fuel usage in Hawaii.
+As global tourism has been rising since the COVID-19 pandemic, it is projected that the state's energy demand continues to rise as well.